 Try these fixes

 Here are the solutions that have helped people resolve the same problem.
-You shouldn’t have to try them all; just try each one in turn until everything’s working again.
+You don’t need to try them all; just work your way down the list until you find the one that works for you.

-DISM stands for Deployment Image Servicing and Management, which is a useful command utility to fix the buggy problem in your computer.
+DISM stands for Deployment Image Servicing and Management, which is a useful command utility to fix the buggy problem on your computer.
 Follow the steps below to do:

 2) Copy and paste the command below in your Command Prompt, and press Enter on your keyboard.